30% off sitewide! Sale ends soon. -dsktp

 For the curious, the beginning of the scripture reads, “The Lord is my shepherd, I lack nothing.
 He makes me lie down in green pastures”.
 We sure hope the King of ganja is indeed relaxing somewhere in an aromatic field of dank greenery.

 As Mary’s fame grew, cannabis cultivators started funding her brownie supply fund by donating tons of cannabis so that she may continue the good work.
+Thanks to Mary, we now have many ways to consume CBD medically, including CBD capsules for sale.
 I mean really, how sweet is this story?

 And it doesn’t stop there.
 The Chinese relied on cannabis (mainly hemp) for other things besides its medicinal uses including weaponry, paper, clothing, food, etc.— much of the same ways we use the plant today.